 Minimally Invasive Neurosurgeons located in Clearwater, Tampa Bay, FL

 When conservative treatments like physical therapy and injections fail to relieve your back pain, minimally invasive spine fusion may be an effective option for treating the underlying condition causing your pain.
-Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery is an expert in stabilizing your spine and relieving pain using minimally invasive spine fusion.
-To learn more about treatment options for your spine, call the office in Largo, Florida, or book an appointment online.
+Dr. Carrie Shulman at The Florida Center for Neurosurgery is an expert in stabilizing your spine and relieving pain using minimally invasive spine fusion.
+To learn more about treatment options for your spine, call the office in Clearwater, Tampa Bay, Florida, or book an appointment online.

 Spine fusion is a surgical procedure in which two vertebrae are permanently joined together.
 The procedure stabilizes your spine and relieves pain by removing a damaged disc and eliminating motion between spinal vertebrae.
 It can also be done to correct a deformity.

 What conditions are treated with a spinal fusion?

 You may need a spinal fusion when you have any of the following painful back conditions: